 When we don’t give the prefrontal cortex its much-needed break, we become prone to errors in judgement, choices and decisions.
 Whether we notice it or not, anxiety creeps in.
 We start getting an uneasy sense of helplessness or lack of control.
 And all this piles up to make us feel overwhelmed.

 3 Things To Do In The Moment We Feel Overwhelmed By Work

 Here’s what helps in the moments of feeling overwhelmed by excessive work:

 Appropriate Self Talk

-A lot of people opt for a vague surface-level description like ‘it’s okay,’ ‘it will be fine,’ ‘it’s alright,’ etc. in challenging situations.
+A lot of people opt for a vague and superficial phrases like ‘it’s okay,’ ‘it will be fine,’ ‘it’s alright,’ etc. in challenging situations.
 There are others who go too hard on themselves.
 A better strategy, therefore, is to talk to yourself in a way that helps you feel like you can get a handle on things.

 💡 Experiment with different types of internal dialogues like: